cosmos/ibc/spec/ics-018-relayer-algorithms/README.md

 ### Definitions

-A *relayer* is an off-chain process with the ability to read the state of and submit transactions to some set of ledgers utilizing the IBC protocol.
+A *relayer* is an off-chain process with the ability to read the state of and submit transactions to some set of ledgers utilising the IBC protocol.

 ### Desired Properties

 - No safety properties of IBC should depend on relayer behaviour (assume Byzantine relayers).
 - Liveness properties of IBC should depend only on the existence of at least one correct, live relayer.
 - Relaying should be permissionless, all requisite verification should be performed on-chain.
-- Requisite communication between the IBC user and the relayer should be minimized.
+- Requisite communication between the IBC user and the relayer should be minimised.
-- Provision for relayer incentivization should be possible at the application layer.
+- Provision for relayer incentivisation should be possible at the application layer.

 ## Technical Specification